ObjectsToData/teamOptimists/readme.md

-# Teamoptimists - Dataset construction and enrichment script
+# Teamoptimists - Representation of the Orient in the NY-Times

+Dataset construction and enrichment script

 Howto:
 sh countrypullscript.sh (amout, for instance 10)